 Read more on page 2 >>

-Many who have been present at the death of a loved one tell of a light that entered the room in the final moments of life, then gently rose as though escorting the unseen spirit of the dying person into the presence of God.
+Many who have been by the bedside of a dying loved one tell of a light that entered the room in the final moments of life.
+The light seemed to gently rise as though escorting the unseen spirit of the dying person into the presence of God.

 So what do angels look like?
 They are unseen spirits that may take on human form only in certain circumstances, as a temporary accommodation to human needs.